General Information and Procedures

-To address this issue, consider the guidelines adopted by the psychology department.
-The psychology department traditionally uses humans as research participants more than any other department.
-In that department, human participants are used in research projects in three ways.
-First, the faculty in the department sometimes use humans as participants in their own projects.
+To address this issue, consider the guidelines adopted by the psychology program.
+The psychology program traditionally uses humans as research participants more than any other program.
+In that program, human participants are used in research projects in three ways.
+First, the faculty in the program sometimes use humans as participants in their own projects.
 For example, one professor measures people’s abilities to accurately decode nonverbal forms of communication.
-Second, the students in the department sometimes use humans as participants in their own projects.
+Second, the students in the program sometimes use humans as participants in their own projects.
 For example, a student may create a personality questionnaire and distribute the questionnaire to students via campus mail as part of an advanced research project, independent study, or honors project.
-Third, instructors in the department sometimes conduct small experiments in class to illustrate a point or to collect data for statistical analysis.
+Third, instructors in the program sometimes conduct small experiments in class to illustrate a point or to collect data for statistical analysis.
 For example, one instructor arranges for a person to unexpectedly enter a classroom and “steal” the instructor’s notebook.
 After a passage of time, the students (witnesses) answer a series of questions about what happened.
 They then use the data to test several hypotheses about eyewitness testimony and memory.

-In the first two cases (i.e., faculty and student research), the psychology department must follow the IRB guidelines for review and approval.
-In the third case (in-class experiments), the department believes that these are pedagogical exercises, not research per se.
+In the first two cases (i.e., faculty and student research), the psychology program must follow the IRB guidelines for review and approval.
+In the third case (in-class experiments), the program believes that these are pedagogical exercises, not research per se.
 Consequently, instructors are given the freedom to use activities that they believe are appropriate, as long as those activities conform to the ethical standards of the American Psychological Association.
-In short, all research in the psychology department will conform to the American Psychological Association’s ethical standards and, when appropriate, research projects will be submitted to the IRB for its review.
+In short, all research in the psychology program will conform to the American Psychological Association’s ethical standards and, when appropriate, research projects will be submitted to the IRB for its review.